vi/udpexposer/README.md

 3. The tool may amplify DDoS attack, as a single UDP datagram with a spoofed source address may trigger significant reply traffic.
 4. On client, worker UDP sockets may be too permissive and allow extra unintended traffic.

-Due to the third point, it is not recommended to run this as a permanent, long-term setup, especially use it to expose widely known services.
+Due to the third point, it is not recommended to run this as a permanent, long-term setup, especially use it to expose widely known endpoints with significant traffic.

 ## Installation